Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 ![image](/assets/images/linear_w_outlier.png?raw=true){: .center-image }

-There doesn't appear to be much difference in the lines, but looks can be deceiving.
+There doesn't appear to be much difference in the lines, but are looks deceiving us?
 Let's look at the key stats.

 ```
 # no outlier